Get started with the Java SDK

 You can find a list of the available packages to import in the Javadoc.

-The Java SDK follows a builder pattern when constructing drafts, update actions, and other objects/types that contain multiple fields.
+The Java SDK follows a builder pattern to construct drafts, update actions, and other objects/types that contain multiple fields.

 // Create a LocalizedString